Enchanted Rock State Natural Area

 The massive pink granite dome rising above Central Texas has drawn people for thousands of years.
 But there’s more at Enchanted Rock State Natural Area than just the dome.
 The scenery, rock formations and legends are magical, too!

 Rock climbers must check in at park headquarters.
 You can pick up route maps there and read the climbing rules.
 Read through our Climbing Information before you come.

 Our park store carries some gift items.
+Sweet Marleys offers food, drinks, frozen treats and more and are at the park on weekends and some weekdays.
 You can buy wood for campfires at the park.
 Please bring your own drinking water, as it is in short supply due to the ongoing drought.